 However after a night of healing in the relaxed position, the new tissue within your plantar fascia may be more prone to tearing with those first few steps in the morning.
 The night splint allows your plantar fascia to heal in the active position that you use it in during the day.

 The Bottom Line

-If you are feeling bold, you can try to incorporate night splints into your course of treatment.
-Just make sure this isn’t your only treatment.
-Your primary focus should be on stretching, strengthening exercises and arch support (plantar fasciitis insoles or shoes).
+If you are feeling bold and willing to advance your recovery time at the cost of some discomfort, incorporate night splints into your course of treatment.
+Just make sure this isn’t your only treatment strategy.

 A final note on the effectiveness of any treatment.
 Plantar Fasciitis is a tendon overuse injury, meaning it’s going to take time to heal, much longer in fact than a muscle based strain.
 Tendons don’t have the same access to blood flow as muscles, as such they are much much slower to heal.
 Given the nature of the overuse origins of the injury, we are also often reluctant to stop the repetitive activity that induced the initial strain ie. running or wearing your favorite pair of flip flops.

 Rather than think in terms of day or weeks, consider that tendons and in all likelihood, your plantar fasciitis will take several months (3-7) to fully recover.
 So try out a splint without the expectation of overnight results, remember to ease into wearing it, and utilize it in combination with other means of arch support.